 - A. Each teacher bears the primary responsibility for maintaining proper control and discipline in the classroom.
-Disciplinary actions and methods invoked by teachers shall be reasonable and just and in accordance with established Board policy; re-Discipline, Corporal Punishment, Suspension.
+Disciplinary actions and methods invoked by teachers shall be reasonable and just and in accordance with established Board policy; Discipline, Corporal Punishment, Suspension.
 At the beginning of each school year, each teacher shall be provided a copy of this policy.
 It shall be the responsibility of the teacher to report to his/her principal the name of any student who, in the opinion of the teacher, needs particular assistance from skilled personnel.
-The teacher shall be advised by the principal of the disposition of the teacher's report that a particular student needs such assistance. - B. A teacher may use such force as is necessary to protect her/himself from attack or to prevent injury to another student. - C. A teacher may exclude a pupil from one class session when the grossness of the offense, the persistence of the misbehavior, or the disruptive effect of the violation makes the continued presence of the student in the classroom intolerable.
+The teacher shall be advised by the principal of the disposition of the teacher's report that a particular student needs such assistance. - B. A teacher may use such reasonable physical force as permitted by Section 1312 of the Revised School Code. - C. A teacher may exclude a student from one class session when the grossness of the offense, the persistence of the misbehavior, or the disruptive effect of the violation makes the continued presence of the student in the classroom intolerable.
 In such cases, the teacher will furnish the principal, at the end of that session, full particulars of the incident. - D. Any case of assault upon a teacher shall be promptly reported to the Board or its designated representative.
-The Board shall provide legal counsel to advise the teacher of his/her rights and obligations with respect to such assault and shall render all reasonable assistance to the teacher in connection with handling of the incident by law enforcement and judicial authorities. - E. If any teacher is complained against or sued as a result of any prudent action as defined by a court of law, and taken by the teacher while in pursuit of his employment, the Board shall provide legal counsel and render all necessary assistance to the teacher in his defense. - F. Time lost by a teacher for consultation or court appearances in connection with any incident mentioned in D and E above shall not be charged against the teacher's sick leave. - G. No action shall be taken against any teacher by a parent of a student, nor shall any notice thereof be included in said teacher's personnel file, unless said complaint is in writing and signed by the parent involved.
-Notice of said complaint shall be made to the teacher concerned and the Association.
-Steps to rectify the situation which is the basis for the formal complaint shall be discussed with the building principal, the teacher, and Association representative, if the teacher so desires. - H. As a result of maintaining discipline, the Board will reimburse teachers for any loss, damage, or destruction of clothing or personal property, excluding automobiles, while on duty for the school district, on or off school premises.
+The Board shall provide legal counsel to advise the teacher of his/her rights and obligations with respect to such assault and shall render all reasonable assistance to the teacher in connection with handling of the incident by law enforcement and judicial authorities. - E. If any teacher is complained against or sued as a result of any reasonable action as defined by a court of law, and taken by the teacher while in the scope of his/her employment with the District, the Board shall provide legal counsel and render all necessary assistance to the teacher in his/her defense, when requested in writing by the teacher.
+If a final decision issued by a court or administrative agency indicates the teacher's liability for this action, all costs of assistance rendered pursuant to this paragraph and not covered by the District's insurance carrier, shall be reimbursed by the teacher. - F. Time lost by a teacher for consultation or court appearances in connection with any incident mentioned in D and E above shall not be charged against the teacher's sick leave.

+G. As a result of maintaining discipline, the Board will reimburse teachers for any loss, damage, or destruction of clothing or personal property, excluding vehicles, while on duty for the District, on or off school premises.